Some people say I'm crazy for putting all my personal stuff out here on the web. I probably am.

 I can remember worrying whether we would be able to get 250 people to sign up, which was our initial break-even for Tricon.
 On the day we had almost 2,000 subscribers, I had finally had a wild enough ride!
 I was convinced that the future of ISPs was to become a phone company.
 I'm sorry, but I've always hated phone companies, and I wasn't sure I wanted to become one!
 So in August of 1997, we sold Tricon to NetAccess of Abingdon, Virginia.
 (NetAccess was sold to a big phone company in Virginia that put it into a new company called NTelos.
 I have no idea how it has all morphed into whatever it is now!)

-Its like the old Chinese Curse: May You Live in Interesting Times
+Old Chinese Curse: May You Live in Interesting Times